-The iNSPIRE Laboratory is funded by donors and the $21-million grant from the National Institutes of Health’s (NIH) ReBUILDetroit program designed to increase diversity in biomedical research.
+The iNSPIRE Laboratory was funded by donors and the $21-million grant from the National Institutes of Health’s (NIH) ReBUILDetroit program designed to increase diversity in biomedical research.

-In addition to being a state-of-the-art facility where undergraduate students will learn and perform authentic research, it will be a hub for collaboration, and will become a place to build and strengthen relationships for ReBULDetroit scholars and their faculty mentors.
+In addition to being a state-of-the-art facility where undergraduate students learn and perform authentic research, it is a hub for collaboration and a place to build and strengthen relationships for ReBULDetroit scholars and their faculty mentors.

 The lab’s name is an acronym for Innovative Space for Research and Exploration.

-The lab, Chemistry Building room 2, will combine serve as a nexus for creative activity, mentee/mentor training and undergraduate research.
+The lab, Chemistry Building room 2, serves as a nexus for creative activity, mentee/mentor training and undergraduate research.